 Many people inevitably crank up their air conditioner.
 It’s far from a good solution.
 Cooling their home costs the average American household about $375 or 17% of its annual energy bill.

 There’s a lot of different ways to stay cool at night.
 Some simple and effective cool sleep solutions can be found in different types of pillows.

-I’ve spent many roasting summer evenings tossing and turning, trying to stay cool.
-Everyone knows the feeling of a hot sweaty pillow-they’re definitely NOT conducive to restful sleep!
-You can turn it all night long, but it will always build up and retain heat.
-Down, feather, polyester and foam pillows all suffer from this problem.
+Everyone knows the feeling of a hot sweaty pillow-they’re NOT conducive to restful sleep!
+You can flip it over to the cool side all night long, but it will always build up and retain heat.
+Down, feather, polyester and foam pillows all suffer from this same problem.
 The fact is that these types of pillows aren’t very breathable; the fill restricts airflow within the pillow.
 The temperature of air that’s trapped inside rises turning your pillow into a little oven.

 There are some interesting solutions for a hot pillow out there: some use mysterious fabrics, others liquid cooling gels or refrigerated pads.
 These all address the issue with varying degrees of success.
 Most however, do not address the issue of breathability.

 A breathable pillow is a pillow that stays cool.

 If air is able to pass through your pillow while you sleep, it will not retain or build up the heat generated by your body.
 Most of the “cool pillows” available do not allow air to move through the fill with any more ease than a traditional one.

 Fortunately there are a few simple and effective solutions to this problem.
 First, you can try using a pillowcase that’s more breathable.
 Egyptian cotton with a plain weave (as opposed to sateen) works very well.